 The application process

 Once you have applied for accommodation and A-level results have been confirmed, we begin to allocate students to rooms.
 Accommodation is not allocated on a first-come-first served basis.
-After 31 July, residences that are already oversubcribed will be removed from the preference options, so those applying later in the process will have a limited selection of residences.
+For the second round of applications residences that are already oversubcribed will be removed from the preference options, so those applying later in the process will have a limited selection of residences.

 How we allocate undergraduate accommodation